Do stable timetables improve psychology students’ experience?

 Where do communication and support around timetables fall short?

-Late or conflicting updates erode trust and derail plans.
-Students experience gaps between when a change is made and when it is communicated, and struggle when information appears in multiple channels with different versions.
-Programmes improve the day-to-day experience by using one source of truth, time-stamping updates, and giving a minimum notice period for changes.
+Communication matters most when plans change.
+Late or conflicting updates erode trust, waste time, and force students to reorganise work, travel, or care at short notice.
+The day-to-day experience improves when programmes use one source of truth, time-stamp updates, and set a minimum notice period for changes, principles that also underpin clearer communication in psychology courses.
 Because full-time students report the most negative sector tone on timetables (19% positive vs 75% negative), psychology teams should stress-test full-time patterns, publish clear mitigations when changes are unavoidable, and respond quickly to queries.
+The practical payoff is simple: consistent communication makes unavoidable change less disruptive.

 How can timetables embed more engaged learning?